ariadne-cps/website/content/installation.md

 Please note that adding new dependencies after preparing the build environment requires to re-run the CMake command.

-Specific instructions for Ubuntu and macOS follow, starting from installation from pre-compiled packages.
+Specific instructions for Ubuntu and macOS follow.

 #### Ubuntu